tournetorres/mvp/_PRESS-RELEASE.md

   > This product is for: single people who get really excited taking about their favorite books, people who pride themselves on the extensivity of their book collection.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Through a gorgeous interface and the GoodReads API, users will manually add ALL THE BOOKS IN THEIR HOUSE, OFFICE, STUDIO (the more books, the better the match) to this collection - "library", and hope to get a match:

+  * Romantic and Platonic matches are equivalent.
+User decides what he/she/they are looking for going forward with a match.
+The user can set whether or not he/she/they would like to be considered for Romantic relationship, Platonic relationship or both.

+  * Matching algorithm will look for percentage of matched titles
+  * * Percentage of Matched Authors
+  * * Percentage of Matched Genres

+  * Library should set precedece for 'TOP 20' within collection - matchers carry higher weight.

+  * Create physical 'book club' that generates fb invite and calendar coordination

+  * Option to message to make plans, set book club date, etc, etc.

 ## Problem ##
+  > Dates suck - finding friends sucks.
+Some of us don't want to socialize in a bar to meet somebody we don't even like the next day.
+Think hard.
+If one of the top 10 memories of your life was finally finishing Ulysses, or The Devil Wears Prada, or the x86 Assembly Language Reference Manual, this app is for you.

+## Solution ##

+  > We have eliminated the need for small talk.
+We suppose that a match of a certain percentage of books could eliminate the need for a bunch of flirty, creepy banter.

-  > The problem solves bad dates.
-If for some ungodly reason an attraction doesn't happen, the user will have probably made a good friend or even met a kindred sprit.
+  >If for some ungodly reason an attraction doesn't happen, the user will have probably made a good friend or even met a kindred sprit.
 Isn't that the only real currency in life?

-## Solution ##
-  > Describe how your product elegantly solves the problem.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > *"People have fallen in love over less."* - T. Torres, Founder and CEO

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Click over to http://www.bookD8.com to get signed up and matched today!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > *"I met my husband AND my maid of honor on bookD8, and NOW I'm PREGNANT!
+THANKS bookD8!"* - Marci K., Albuquerque

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Questions, Comments, Concerns?
+If you didn't get a match, hold on partner!
+We're aquiring new users through illegal data dumps every day!
+Keep checking your email for a match or add new books you never read but wish you had!